ProfCyberNaught/php_user_login_system/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request (supply a description of your changes)

+_Make sure you have read our main README.md, LICENSE, CONTRIBUTING.md, and code_of_conduct.md documentation._

 **Security Advisories:** This repo supports private security advisories to either discuss, fix, or publish information about security vulnerabilities.
+Details can be found via our SECURITY.md page: https://github.com/ProfCyberNaught/php_user_login_system/security/policy

 <p align="right">(<a href="#readme-top">back to top</a>)</p>